 Our pilaf here is a great example of how to make the flavor of the lobster mushroom shine.
-You take some rice, cook it slow with a few aromatics and dried lobster mushrooms until it’s a toasty, nutty gold, then cook it in some stock or vegetable broth until it’s done and let it rest, then fluff it up and eat.
-Nothing could be easier, and few things I’ve made with lobster mushrooms taste as pure of them as this does.
+You take some rice, cook it slow with a few aromatics and dried lobster mushrooms until it's a toasty, nutty gold, then cook it in some stock or vegetable broth until it's done and let it rest, then fluff it up and eat.
+It's super easy.

 The real key to drawing out the flavor here is the slow caramelization of the rice, aromatics and ground lobster mushrooms, inspired by the rice-a-roni my mother used to make (and I loved) as a kid.
 Next time you find yourself in the off season with a big bag of dried lobsters try it out.